cloudnativetrainings/trainings/kubernetes_fundamentals/12_persistence-dynamic/README.md

 kubectl create -f pvc.yaml
 ```

-## Verify that a pv got created and its state.
+## Verify that a pv got created and its state

 ```bash
 kubectl get pvc,pv